yalcinos/rn-cacheable-image-gallery/README.md

 ![](assets/screenShots/imageGalleryGif.gif)

-I used [Expo init](https://docs.expo.io/get-started/create-a-new-app/) to create the skeleton of the structure.
+This project was created with [Expo init](https://docs.expo.io/get-started/create-a-new-app/) to create the skeleton of the structure.

 ## Libraries & Packages

-I used these libraries and packages to develop this app;
+  these libraries and packages was used to develop this app;

 - [NativeBaseUI](https://nativebase.io/) for design.
 - [axios](https://www.npmjs.com/package/axios) for fetching data from API